Vv-Naveen-varma/Multi-class-classification-deep-neural-networks/README.md

 3. Install all required Libraries like Tensorflow, keras, Matplotlib.
 4. That's it you are good to go.
 Open jupyter notebook and run all cells and check out the implementation.

+### Remainder:
+Note that all neural networks are referred as Artificial Neural Networks(ANN).
+The neural networks with more than one hidden layer are called Deep Neural Networks(DNN).
+Convolutional Neural Networks(CNN) are mainly used in image processing.

 > Code is provided along with comments :)